gmc-code/PC-algorithms/docs/pseudocode/sequence.rst

       .. code-block::

          BEGIN
-            Input a number between 1 and 10
+            INPUT a number between 1 and 10
             Multiply by 3
             Add 18
             Multiply by 3